 Hideo Levy* リービ英雄

-Hideo Levy is a novelist who represents the rich diversity of contemporary Japanese literature.
-Wherever he goes, so does this copy: “The first foreigner who is not a native-Japanese speaker to write novels in Japanese.”
+Hideo Levy (1950–) represents the rich diversity of contemporary Japanese literature.
+Wherever he goes, so does this copy: “The first novelist who is not a native Japanese speaker to write in Japanese.”
 Levy handwrites his works in penmanship that is extremely difficult to decipher.
 It is as if he were more Japanese than even the most Japanese of writers.

-Levy has revealed, "as if splitting my life in two, I was living my life half in the U.S. and half in Japan.”
+Levy has recounted, “as if splitting my life in two, I was living my life half in the U.S. and half in Japan.”
 How did the Japanese language, which was starting to fill up his brain, spill over in the form of novels?
 What led Levy, an American, to write in the language of a cultural colony?
 “That question makes me want to respond instantly that it is because Japanese is beautiful; French is no match.
-Isn'#t it only natural that one would want to write in Japanese?” he writes in the afterword of his first novel.
+Isn’t it only natural that one would want to write in Japanese?” he states in the afterword of his first novel.

-Levy's debut, Seijoki no kikoenai heya (The Room Where the Star-Spangled Banner Cannot Be Heard), sent shockwaves through the Japanese literary scene when it was published in 1992 and won the Noma Literary Prize for New Writersthe same year.
+That debut, Seijōki no kikoenai heya (tr.
+The Room Where the Star-Spangled Banner Cannot Be Heard), sent shockwaves through the Japanese literary scene when it was published in 1992 and won the Noma Prize for New Writers the same year.

-Like with an I-novel (an autobiographical genre of fiction that once thrived in modern Japanese literature), one can imagine that the protagonist’s experiences are almost a perfect reflection of the author’s.
-Levy compares Ben, wandering around the city, unable to read any signs or understand the sounds that surround him, to Helen Keller.
+As with an I-novel (a genre of autobiographical fiction that once thrived in modern Japanese literature), one can imagine that the protagonist’s experiences are almost a perfect reflection of the author’s.
+Levy compares Ben, wandering around the city unable to read any signs or understand the sounds that surround him, to Helen Keller.
 The Japanese language descends on Ben with a sort of epiphany, in the same way that language suddenly made sense to Keller when “her benevolent and gifted teacher wrote ‘water’ in her hand.”
-Ben, no less than the author himself, succeeds in bulldozing his way through a cell surrounded by Japanese people convinced that it is impossible for foreigners to understand their language---the same people who say, with Japanese smiles, “Your Japanese is very good” and do not mean it.
+Ben, no less than the author himself, succeeds in bulldozing his way through a cell surrounded by Japanese people convinced that it is impossible for foreigners to understand their language—the same people who say, with Japanese smiles, “Your Japanese is very good” and do not mean it.

-Levy, who cultivated his literary talent by traveling back and forth between the U.S. and Japan, later discovered through his travels to China a new richness in the Chinese language and continent.
-The fruits of these journeys are Kokumin no uta (Citizens’ Song) and Henry Takeshi Levitsky no natsu no kiko (Henry Takeshi Levitsky’s Summer Journey).
-These two books were based on research Levy conducted in China, and for "Manshu express" (Manchurian Express) in Kokumin no uta he visited what was formerly known as Manchuria, where the novelist Kobo Abe spent his childhood.
-Levy's peerless knack for visual observation and aural perception demonstrated in these works are proof of his delicate gift for language.
+Levy, who cultivated his literary talent by traveling back and forth between the U.S. and Japan, later discovered through his visits to China a new richness in the Chinese language and continent.
+The fruits of these journeys are Kokumin no uta (Citizens’ Song) and Henrī Takeshi Rewikkī no natsu no kikō (Henry Takeshi Levitsky’s Summer Journey).
+These two books were based on research Levy conducted in China, and for the novella Manshū ekusupuresu (Manchurian Express) in Citizen’s Song he visited what was formerly known as Manchuria, where the novelist Kobo Abe had spent his childhood.
+The peerless knack for visual observation and aural perception demonstrated in these works are proof of Levy’s delicate gift for language.